antoniofull/antoniofullone.com/src/_posts/simple-things/index.md

 I am terrified for what is happening in Italy, I have my family there and I cannot go back to stay close to them.
 My mother is one of the subject at high risk since she has diabetes and heart problems, my brother in law had a liver transplant and his son, my Godson, had meningitis plus he suffer from a mild form of psoriasis.
 I have trouble sleeping at night and I keep having nightmares.
 I know I am not the only one in this situation, but I realise how much I love my family and how, sometimes, I have been selfish thinking about myself.
-Like taking a luggage and go travel, while maybe they needed me there.
+Like making a plane ticket the day before and go travel somewhere around the world, while maybe my family needed me there.
 I know this sounds like a real Italian thing but yes, I do love my family more than anything else in this world.
 I can’t wait to be there and stay with them.

 ### Walking